telefonicaid/fiware-aiakos/README.rst

 ===============
- FIWARE aiakos
+ FIWARE Aiakos
 ===============

 |Build Status| |Coverage Status|

-Server with public API to manage ssh/gpg keys for the support user of each `FIWARE Lab`_ node.
+Server with public API to manage ssh/gpg public keys for the support user of each `FIWARE Lab`_ node.

 This project is part of FIWARE_.